-For insurance contracts issued, subsequently, the carrying amount of the liability for remaining coverage is increased by any premiums received and decreased by the amount recognised as insurance revenue for coverage period.
+For insurance contracts issued, subsequently, the carrying amount of the liability for remaining coverage is increased by any premiums received, and decreased by deferred acquisition costs and the amount recognised as insurance revenue for the coverage period.

 For reinsurance contracts held, subsequently, the carrying amount of the liability for remaining coverage is increased by ceding premiums paid in the period and decreased by the amounts of ceding premiums recognised as reinsurance expenses for the services received in the period.